 The female builds the nest by scraping with her feet to make a circular depression.
 She then lines it with dried grasses picked from around the nest, adding down and breast feathers.
 Vegetation conceals most nests on all sides and from above.
 The finished nest is about 8 inches across, with an inside diameter of about 6 inches and 2 inches deep.

 Blue-winged Teal are the second most abundant duck in North America, behind the Mallard.
-Their numbers fluctuate between about 2.8 million and 7.4 million birds, mainly as a response to water conditions, with drought causing populations to fall.
+Their populations remained stable between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population at 7.8 million and rates them 7 out of 20 on the Conservation Concern Score, indicating a species of low conservation concern.
 By funding farmers to leave some of their fields fallow, the USDA Conservation Reserve Program has helped increase grassland nesting habitat by about 1.8 million acres in this species' prairie pothole breeding range.
+In the past decade, however, enrollment in the Conservation Reserve Program has decreased, resulting in less suitable nesting habitat for Blue-winged Teal.
 Blue-winged Teal are early migrants, so they're gone from much of the U.S. before duck-hunting season begins in many states.
-Still, hunters shoot 200,000 to upwards of 500,000 Blue-winged Teal per year (this hunting pressure is carefully managed to maintain population goals).
-Blue-winged Teal, like other ducks, are vulnerable to wetland loss or degradation, pesticide contamination (particularly on their wintering grounds, in countries where DDT is still legal), and consumption of lead shot where it is still used.
+Still, hunters shot approximately 830,000 to 1.4 million Blue-winged Teal in the 2019/2020 hunting seasons in the U.S. (this hunting pressure is carefully managed to maintain population goals).
+Blue-winged Teal, like other ducks, are vulnerable to loss or degradation of wetlands, pesticide contamination (particularly on their wintering grounds in countries where DDT is still legal), and consumption of lead shot.Back to top